gbtimmon/ase16GBT/code/7/README.md

 # Comparison of Simulated Annealing, MaxWalkSat, and Differential Evolution with DTLZ7 as the model

 ## Abstract
 Conventional methods arrive at optimal solution by compairng all the possible candidate solutions, which cause the time complexity grows   exponentially with the size of the data.
+In this report, three metaheuristics approaches has been discussed and compared.
+They can quickly provide a solution and continuously improve it.
+Those approaches do not guarantee an optimal solution is ever found.
 <br>This practice attempts to compare the performance of Simulated Annealing, MaxWalkSat, and Differential Evolution by running them on the DTLZ7 model with 10 decision variables and 2 objective functions.
-To compare the performance among the optimizers, statistical machinery like bootstrapping, a12, and Scott-Knott were used.
+<br>To compare the performance among the optimizers, statistical machinery like bootstrapping, a12, and Scott-Knott were used.

 ## Introduction
 In this section, all the algorithms used in this experiment has been described and discussed.
 They are **Simulated annealing**, **Max-WalkSat**, **Differential Evolution**,  **3 Types of Comparison**